six-degrees/six-degrees/UPDATING.md

 Decompressing the SQL dump
 --------------------------
-The SQL dump is available in a gzipped format and be decompressed through the command line.
+The SQL dump is available in a gzipped format and can be decompressed through the command line.
+Keep in mind that the decompressed format will take up considerably more disk space, in addition to the space taken up by the compressed archive.

 ```sh
 zcat mysql-2014-08-06.sql.gz > gh-2014-08-06.sql